Collier Schorr on gender and identity

 ‘I couldn’t wait to get to New York and dress and to advertise this lesbian identity of mine.
 It was also a form of rebellion.’

-As a teenager in the suburbs, she had become fixated by fashion photography and its representation of gender, collecting and collating cutouts from magazines and organising them into themes like ‘Girls I Like’, ‘Clothes I Like’ and ‘Places I Want to Go’.
+As a teenager in the suburbs, she had become fixated by fashion photography and its representation of gender, collecting and collating cutouts from magazines and organizing them into themes like ‘Girls I Like’, ‘Clothes I Like’ and ‘Places I Want to Go’.
 ‘I was fascinated by what I thought was gay culture being displayed in fashion advertising’, says Schorr.
 ‘If the women weren’t gay then they were a bridge to feeling gay desire.
 I really felt like they were put there to call forth all of us into a tribe.’

 For her first exhibition at the 303 Gallery, where she worked, she pasted photocopies of fashion advertisements between pieces of plexiglass.
 Photography only became part of her art in her twenties when she moved to Southern Germany.